 Below is Soaringwords’ Credentials Deck, which you can also download here, featuring our offerings and accomplishments.
-In addition, at the end of the summary, you can read selected Case Studies from Leading companies who have supported Soaringwords over the years.
+In addition, you can read selected Case Studies from Leading companies who have supported Soaringwords over the years.

 Soaringwords’ mission is to inspire ill children and their families to take active roles in self-healing.
 Each year, 22 million children in the U.S. suffer from chronic or serious illness.
 Soaringwords is unique as the only organization to motivate ill children and families to “pay it forward” to help others.
 When a child does something kind for another child, it accelerates their transformative healing.

 SOARING INTO STRENGTH: THE NEW SCIENCE APPROACH TO HELP HEAL

 After inspiring thousands of children to take active roles in their own healing, Soaringwords codified its unique approach into a scientific model to enhance the well-being of ill children and teens, families and caregivers.
 This evidence-based model has been tested among hundreds of hospitalized children and teens nationwide.
 The SOARING model consists of seven components based on positive psychology concepts:

 - Shifting: Creating shifts in your attitude, your body and overall well-being.